 Budget accommodation in Central London

-Tower Bridge Hub Hotel is a stones throw away from London Bridge and the Tower of London, the perfect location for historic sightseeing.
+Tower Bridge Hub Hotel is a stone throw away from London Bridge and the Tower of London, the perfect location for historic sightseeing.
 The idea of this hotel to me is convenience – convenient location, convenient pricing (rooms start from £69) and minimal hassle due to being able to control everything through an app on your phone.
 The app allows you not only to check in but control the in-room lighting, TV and even order your next morning breakfast.

 The rooms are compact, I would personally say it is better suited to a weekend break for a couple rather than a family, as I think you would be pushed for space.
-All rooms as standard come with a flatscreen TV, free high-speed Wifi, air con and a Monsoon shower, my favourite feature of the room?
+All rooms as standard come with a flat-screen TV, free high-speed Wifi, air-con and a Monsoon shower, my favourite feature of the room?
 They all come with the trademark Premier Inn Hypnos bed aka the bed of dreams – seriously you will be pushed to find a comfier mattress.

-London can be expensive but I hope this guide has also given you options to help make your visit more budget friendly.
-Depending on which other attractions you maybe planning on visiting you may want to consider purchasing The London Pass to save on admission fees.
+London can be expensive but I hope this guide has also given you options to help make your visit more budget-friendly.
+Depending on which other attractions you may be planning on visiting you may want to consider purchasing The London Pass to save on admission fees.